locationtech/geomesa/docs/tutorials/geomesa-quickstart-storm.rst

 .. note::

-    The heatmap style requires that ``geomesa-process-wps`` be installed in your GeoServer, as described in :ref:`install_geomesa_process`.
+    The heatmap style requires that ``geomesa-process`` be installed in your GeoServer, as described in :ref:`install_geomesa_process`.

 Add the